-Some private student loan lenders can offer a temporary modification to reduce monthly payments in financial and economic hardship.
+Some private student loan lenders can offer a temporary modification to reduce monthly payments during financial and economic hardship.

-Be cautious of these, it is not uncommon for a lender to offer a temporary payment adjustment but to later on down the line increase the payment to make up for the loss.
+Be cautious; it is not uncommon for a lender to offer a temporary payment adjustment, but to later on down the line increase the payment to make up for the loss.